Jeffrey-Sarnoff/ArbFloats.jl/README.md

     This work is constructed atop a state-of-the-art C library for working with _midpoint ± radius_ intervals, `Arb`.
     `Arb` is designed and written by Fredrik Johansson, who graciously allows Julia to use it under the MIT License.

-    `Arb` is software designed and written by Fredrik Johansson [with credits](http://fredrikj.net/arb/credits.html).

-`Arb` is software designed and written by Fredrik Johansson [with credits](http://fredrikj.net/arb/credits.html).
-Dr. Johansson graciously permits Julia to use `Arb` under the MIT License.
+An `ArbFloat` is entered and shown as a floating point value while maintained as an `Arb` interval.
 An `Arb` value is an interval given by its midpoint and a radius of inclusion about the midpoint.
-An `ArbFloat` is shown as a floating point value and represented internally as an `Arb` interval.

 It is a useful fiction to think of ArbFloats as Arb values with a zero radius -- and sometimes they are.
 When an ArbFloat has a nonzero radius, the user sees only those digits that _don`t care_: